-• General Revenue Grant is assumed to fall as follows:-
+• General revenue grant is assumed to increase as follows:

-Year 2 Year 3 Year 4 Year 5 2.5% 2% 1% static
+Year 2 Year 3 Year 4 Year 5 0.35% 0.72% 1.00% 1.00%

-- A small increase in the number of properties on the council tax charge is budgeted for in 2011/12 but thereafter remains static; - No pay awards have been built into the business plan for years 1 or 2 for any staff group, and thereafter 1% has been assumed; - Demographic changes in the elderly population have been modelled within Social Care and Wellbeing;
+- Council tax continues to be assumed frozen at 2011/12 levels until year 3 of the business plan with a 2% increase thereafter.
+A small increase in the number of council tax properties is assumed of approximately 400 per annum. - No pay awards have been built into the business plan for year 1 for any staff group, and thereafter 1% has been assumed; - Demographic changes in the population have been included within the model;

-- Increased kinship carers allowances have been factored in over the five-year model; - The full-year impact of the unitary charge in relation to the 3R's Project has been built into the model; - Additional cost pressures and reductions for additional waste disposal costs and Landfill Allowance/Tax net impact is estimated based on current legislation; - It is assumed that the council will be subject to the new carbon accounting regulations and this has therefore been factored in; - Increased cost of homelessness and the increasing trends of people presenting themselves as homeless; - Provisions and specific allowances are captured within the model for items such as non-domestic rates, capital financing charges, utility bills etc. - An allowance for alternative, service-delivery models has been made; - Any cost of redundancy associated with service options based on a voluntary scheme is inherent within the model and based on the current profile of employees within the council; - A capital programme of £40 million in 2011/12, £27 million in 2012/13 and £17 million thereafter has been assumed; - An average Loans Pool Rate of between 5.25% and 6% has been used over the period of the business plan.
+- Additional cost pressures and reductions for additional waste disposal costs and Landfill Allowance/Tax net impact is estimated based on current legislation; - It is assumed that the council will be subject to the new carbon accounting regulations and this has therefore been factored in; - Increased cost of homelessness and the increasing trends of people presenting themselves as homeless; - Provisions and specific allowances are captured within the model for items such as non-domestic rates, capital financing charges, utility bills etc. - An allowance for alternative service-delivery models has been made; - Any cost of redundancy associated with service options based on a voluntary scheme is inherent within the model and based on the current profile of employees within the council; - A capital programme of £31 million in 2012/13, £23M in 2013/14 and £24M in 2014/15 has been assumed.
+Future capital programme will be dependent on the level of capital grant received from the Scottish Government and is predicated on achieving a 3 year funded programme rather than the traditional annually funded programme; - An average loans pool rate of between 4.75% and 5% has been used over the period of the business plan.